Fair value: Accounting

-Fair value measurements (US markets)
+Fair value measurements (United States markets)

 The Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards No. 157: Fair Value Measurements ("FAS 157") in September 2006 to provide guidance about how entities should determine fair value estimations for financial reporting purposes.
 FAS 157 broadly applies to financial and nonfinancial assets and liabilities measured at fair value under other authoritative accounting pronouncements.
 However, application to nonfinancial assets and liabilities was deferred until 2009.
 Absence of one single consistent framework for applying fair value measurements and developing a reliable estimate of a fair value in the absence of quoted prices has created inconsistencies and incomparability.
 The goal of this framework is to eliminate the inconsistencies between balance sheet (historical cost) numbers and income statement (fair value) numbers.

 Along with all other standards, FAS 157 was codified FASB Accounting Standards Codification as (ASC) Topic 820 (Fair Value Measurement), which defines fair value as "The price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date."
 This is sometimes referred to as "exit value".
 In the futures market, fair value is the equilibrium price for a futures contract.
 This is equal to the spot price after taking into account compounded interest (and dividends lost because the investor owns the futures contract rather than the physical stocks) over a certain period of time.
 On the other side of the balance sheet the fair value of a liability is the amount at which that liability could be incurred or settled in a current transaction.

 Topic 820 emphasizes the use of market inputs in estimating the fair value for an asset or liability.
 Quoted prices, credit data, yield curve, etc. are examples of market inputs described by Topic 820.
 Quoted prices are the most accurate measurement of fair value; however, many times an active market does not exist so other methods have to be used to estimate the fair value on an asset or liability.
 Topic 820 emphasizes that assumptions used to estimate fair value should be from the perspective of an unrelated market participant.
 This necessitates identification of the market in which the asset or liability trades.
 If more than one market is available, Topic 820 requires the use of the "most advantageous market".
 Both the price and costs to do the transaction must be considered in determining which market is the most advantageous market.